devscollab/skill-board/CONTRIBUTING.md

 ![Fork](assets/readme/fork.png)

-Also, start and watch the reposotory to receive all the updates directly to your mail.
+Also, star and watch the repository to receive all the updates directly to your mail.

 **How to Fork a Repository? - [YouTube Link](https://youtu.be/HbSjyU2vf6Y?t=101)**